 The DJI system does come with some drawbacks.

 For one, using the DJI FPV system means you are locking yourself with the DJI ecosystem.
-The latest DJI goggles 2 do not support third party analog receivers, and it doesn’t support other digital receivers too.
+The latest DJI Goggles 2 and Integra do not support third party analog receivers, and it doesn’t support other digital receivers too.
 There is no DJI VRX that you can mount on other FPV goggles.

 The DJI system handles weak signals by adjusting its latency automatically.
 This causes trouble to some FPV pilots, especially those who do a lot of acrobatic moves.
 When the latency is inconsistent, pilots cannot make turns at the right timing, and that can result in a crash.

 Walksnail Avatar FPV

 The Walksnail Avatar system is the latest entry to the digital FPV world.
 On top of the high quality image, it stands out from the rest by having multiple supported FPV goggles.